-The average number of employees of the AGROFERT Group in 2021 was 30,941, of which Czech companies employed 21,073 people.
+The average number of employees of the AGROFERT Group in 2022 was 30,473, of which Czech companies employed 20,775 people.
 The Group thus defended its leading position among the largest Czech private employers.

-The year 2021 was marked by the continuing COVID-19 pandemic.
+The year 2022 was marked by the continuing COVID-19 pandemic.
 The Group companies paid maximum attention to safeguarding production and increasing measures for personal safety and health of all employees.
-During the pandemic, IT security and data transfer were of major importance as the volume of data increased with employees performing maximum work from home.
-Major emphasis in 2021 was placed on the development and deepening of effective online communication, particularly within individual teams, in order to ensure security of and avoid any risk to the daily management of each company.
+During the pandemic, IT security and data transfer continued to be of major importance as the volume of data increased with

-In 2021, in light of the COVID-19 pandemic, a significant number of legislative measures were adopted in record time, which had a major impact on the day-to-day operational management of human resources, payroll processing and the labour relations in general.
+In 2022, in light of the ongoing COVID-19 pandemic, a significant number of legislative measures were adopted in record time, which had a major impact on the day-to-day operational management of human resources, payroll processing and the labor relations in general.
 The affected companies implemented all the necessary changes in addition to the established policies, ensuring compliance with all requirements of the new legislation.
-In the long-term, labour relations and the payroll agenda of the AGROFERT Group have been strictly governed by the applicable legal regulations, internal Group policies and company-level guidelines.
+In the long-term, labor relations and the payroll agenda of the AGROFERT Group have been strictly governed by the applicable legal regulations, internal Group policies and company-level guidelines.

-During the COVID-19 pandemic, companies continued to offer regular training to their employees.
+During the continuing COVID-19 pandemic, companies continued to offer regular training to their employees.
 The e-learning platform and online courses and seminars have proven to be the ideal tools for regularly and effectively training and educating employees, even in this challenging period, on various topics, including the new legislation.

-Also in 2021, we placed great emphasis on developing the Group's intranet as an important information channel for internal communication.
-The platform serves as an effective tool through which we can convey complete information to all Group employees in a timely manner.
+Also in 2022, we placed great emphasis on developing the Group's intranet as an important information channel for internal communication.
+The platform serves as an effective tool through which we can convey complete information to Group employees in a timely manner.
+A new feature in 2022 was the regular circulation of professional information to expert groups, which are thus introduced to important legislative changes in their professional field.

-The traditional printed internal magazine AGROFERT was joined by ZEMĖDĖLSKÉ NOVINY ("Agriculture News"), published quarterly by the Group's agricultural companies to inform their employees about daily life in their companies.
+The traditional printed magazine AGROFERT was joined by ZEMĚDĚLSKÉ NOVINY ("Agriculture News"), published quarterly by the Group's agricultural companies to inform their employees about daily life in their companies.
+In 2022, a number of companies also extended the use of social networks, whether it is LinkedIn or Facebook, where they inform not only their employees about events at the workplace, and thus serve to strengthen the good name of companies.

-Due to persistent Government and other restrictions in the form of quarantine measures, certain traditional activities, such as the family day or other events, could not take place in 2021.
-The Group's focus thus shifted mainly to supporting the health and safety of employees.
-The Group established e.g. a hotline offering consultations with a general practitioner, or the option for employees to regularly test for COVID-19.
+Due to ongoing restrictions, it was not possible to organize some traditional events even in 2022 and therefore we focused our attention on promoting the health and safety of our employees.
+The Group established e.g. a hotline offering consultations with a general practitioner, or the option for employees to regularly test for COVID-19 even at a time when testing was no longer mandatory but for safety and security reasons often used by employees.

-Due to the pandemic, all traditional exhibitions, trade fairs and school exchanges were cancelled.
-Some schools moved trade fairs to the online environment.
+In the first half of 2022, due to the pandemic, traditional exhibitions, fairs and school brainstorming events moved to the online environment.
+Meetings returned to the personal level not earlier than in the second half of the year, however, only with some cooperating entities.
 Companies of the AGROFERT Group nevertheless continued to offer scholarship or trainee programs to potential job applicants.
 These include e.g. the Pig Camp program for students specializing in pig farming and the InterTech Camp program for students in technical fields and the AGRO Camp for agricultural companies.